adibzailan/file_copier/README.md

 ## Changelog

+### v1.2.2
+- Implemented robust "full rebuild" feature for complete synchronization
+- Added countdown timer for next synchronization
+- Improved reliability of file copying at specified intervals
+- Enhanced status messages with more detailed synchronization information
+- Fixed issues with file updates in destination folders

+### v1.2.1
+- Fixed PyInstaller script to create a standalone executable
+- Improved status messages and UI for better synchronization tracking
+- Resolved issues with file copying at specified intervals

 ### v1.2.0
 - Improved UI visibility and contrast
 - Updated status list to ensure text is clearly visible
 - Refined layout for better usability
 - Updated PyInstaller script for improved packaging
 - Added instructions for packaging the application in the README

-### v1.1.0
-- Added support for multiple copy sets
-- Implemented dynamic adding and removing of copy sets
-- Updated UI to accommodate multiple copy sets
-- Improved status reporting to show events for each copy set
-- Global synchronization interval now applies to all copy sets

-### v1.0.0
-- Initial release with single copy set functionality
-- Real-time, bidirectional synchronization between two folders
-- User-friendly GUI with dark mode
-- Initial full copy and periodic full synchronization
-- Real-time monitoring and handling of file changes